-On July 10, 2010, Asia Vision, Inc. and Rehan Siddiqi amended a complaint they had previously filed in Texas state court, naming Salem Communications Corp., South Texas Broadcasting, Inc. and one of Salem's officers as defendants.
-In their complaint, Asia Vision claims that Salem interfered with Asia Vision's contract to purchase radio station KTEK-AM.
-On July 21, 2010, Salem was served with the complaint but the Salem officer has not been served.
+On July 10, 2010, Asia Vision, Inc. and Rehan Siddiqi amended a complaint they had previously filed against third parties in the 152nd Judicial District Court of Harris County, Houston, Texas, naming Salem Communications Corporation, South Texas Broadcasting, Inc. and one of Salem's officers as defendants.
+In their complaint, Asia Vision claims that the Salem defendants interfered with Asia Vision's contractual right to purchase radio station KTEX-AM from BusinessRadio Licensee, LLC.
+In their complaint, Asia Vision and Rehan Siddiqi make a claim for injunctive relief and monetary damages.
+On July 21, 2010, Salem

+Communications and South Texas Broadcasting were served with the complaint but the Salem officer has not been served.
 Salem has retained counsel, has tendered defense of the matter to several insurance companies, and will vigorously defend this action.